 The flowers are born atop sturdy stems and typically last about six weeks.
 Buttercups in the ‘Elegance’ series are known to have broader and fuller flowers than traditional Persian buttercups.
 Each plant grows up to 40 to 45 cm tall.

 Growing Ranunculus: Culture, Care, and Maintenance

-Ranunculus plants prefer full sun and light, well-drained soil.
-They require at least 6 hours of direct sunlight a day, but they do not thrive well under hot temperatures.
+Ranunculus plants prefer full sun and light, well-drained rich soil.
+They require at least 6 hours of direct sunlight a day to produce flowers, but they do not thrive well under hot temperatures.
 The plants also tolerate partial shade but expect reduced flowering (1).
 These delicate plants dislike moist and wet conditions, so it’s best to avoid planting them in damp areas.

 Ranunculus can be planted in borders, planting beds, or containers.
 These ornamentals reproduce either through seeds or tubers, but the latter is more common.